 DOS stands for Disk Operating System.
 This operating system is also called Command Prompt operating system.
-DOS was developed by Microsoft in the early 1980s for personal computers.
+MS-DOS was developed by Microsoft in the early 1980s for personal computers.
 It is a type of single-user operating system in which only one user can work at a time.

 Macintosh’s operating system is a product of Apple.
 It was one of the first successful GUI.
 It was released with Macintosh computers in1984.
 The latest version of this operating system is called Mac OS X. It is a desktop interface with 3-D visualization.
 UNIX and old Mac applications are easy runs on Mac OS X.

 An operating system that is developed to support personal computers, terminals, and workstations connected over a network is called a network operating system.
 It normally works on a server.
 Types of the network operating system are:

 Novell’s Netware is a network operating system.
 It is designed for a client/ server network.
 In addition, it is also important to know that the server portion of this operating system resides on a network server and the client portion resides on each client computer.

 Windows NT Server is also a product of Microsoft.
 It is designed for client/server networks.
 The server in the network uses the Windows NT Server operating system.
 The client computers use Windows NT Workstation or other stands alone versions of windows.